sdmp/sdmp.github.io/index2.md

 * `key` : The binary encoded public key of the user, which is equivalent to an unarmored export of an OpenPGP public key.

-This message SYML **must** be signed by the created user.
+This resource SYML **must** be signed by the created user.

-Deleting this message indicates that the user wishes to delete *all* messages published by that user.
+Deleting this resource indicates that the user wishes to delete *all* resources published by that user.

 ### User information